 Let’s help our cashiers do their jobs and be more efficient while we shop!!
 Make their day more accessible, and they will appreciate it!
 Let’s all win together 🙂

-These suggestions can apply to other stores that accept coupons too – So let’s make this an excellent experience for everyone when we use them, don’t show it on our face when things go wrong ?
+These suggestions can apply to other stores that accept coupons, too – So let’s make this an excellent experience for everyone when we use them, don’t show it on our faces when things go wrong.

 Add the Coupons on top of the Product you are couponing

 Cashiers are very busy people- The more time they spend looking to see if your coupon matches the Product, the longer the line behind you gets!
 Instead, place the coupon on top of the Product you want a discount on, which gives into an envelope or coupon organizer and explains why this is done if needed. saving money is easy with Coupons

 Make their Day – Give your Cashier Coupons you can spare